EmriN5347/github-tutorial/README.md

 * `git init` - Initializes git in our directory (now we call it repository) for version control: only do this in the beginning to be for effiecent.
     * To do it in the directory you want to turn into repository
    *  **Never do it in the root diectory!!**
+   *  If you init in the wrong directory you have to unitilize git be doing `rm -rf .git`

 * `Git status` (Not mandatory but very useful)
     * Used to see if a file has changed